a-ludwig/smart_hans/README.md

 ### Collecting Data

 Datensammeln contains all that is needed to collect data.
-"Videocapture.py" runs an application that records and plays Videos in a specific format.
-Running it will prompt a few markers to set.
+"Videocapture.py" runs an application that records and plays videos in a specific format.
+Running it will prompt a few markers to be set.

 1. Acronym for Gender (m/w/d), Height(k/n/g), Face Blocked (y/n).
 These are by no means accurate measures and so far they have not been used other than for this step.
 2. Number the person will be thinking of.

-When all markers are Set, Smart Hans will Start Tapping.
-The Horse will Tap for a specific amount of Taps which is currently set to 15.
+When all markers are set, Smart Hans will start tapping.
+The Horse will tap for a specific amount of taps which is currently set to 15.
 People standing in front of Hans were told that the horse will stop counting at the number they are thinking of.

 ### Preprocessing Data